 In the current situation, the hybrid work model is beneficial for both employees and organizations.
-The workers face less exposure to the outside world, minimising the spread of the coronavirus.
-The employees enjoy freedom and flexibility, and can have a proper work-life balance.
-It reduces their travel cost and hassle of commuting.
+The workers face less exposure to the outside world, minimizing the spread of the coronavirus.
+The employees enjoy freedom and flexibility and can have a proper work-life balance.
+It reduces their travel cost and the hassle of commuting.
 Organizations will see better collaboration as the focus will be on team-building.
 The working days at the office will be dedicated to the task that requires teams to be physically present on the site.
-Other tasks can be done through useful tools designed for a remote team.
+Team members can do other tasks through useful tools designed for a remote team.

 Seamless communication is the key to a cost-effective hybrid workplace—leverage technological innovations like Google workplace to the collaborative work platform.
 Hire a team that not only understands the criticality of dynamic business situations but also uses technology responsibly.
 Connecting with a platform like Skuad that provides a pool of highly skilled professionals can simplify complex work arrangements for remote setups.

-The global team that comes together to fulfil a common organizational goal.
+The global team that comes together to fulfill a common organizational goal.

 Split teams can be segregated based on time, schedule, location, and tasks.
-Time-based split arrangement occurs when a group of employees arrives and leaves the office simultaneously, and the other team enters after the sanitisation process is complete.
-The physical distance based arrangement happens when employees work on different floors or work remotely from separate locations.
-This type of setup is beneficial for organizations that need their employees to be physically present to perform the tasks, like infrastructure operations, manufacturing industries, and essential products industries.
+Time-based split arrangement occurs when a group of employees arrives and leaves the office simultaneously, and the other team enters after the sanitization process is complete.
+The physical distance-based arrangement happens when employees work on different floors or work remotely from separate locations.
+This setup is beneficial for organizations that need their employees to be physically present to perform the tasks, like infrastructure operations, manufacturing industries, and essential products industries.

 The risk in this type of work model arises when only a few employees possess the skills to complete the project independently.
-Other team members will then either wait for the key person's approval or err in making a decision.
-Risk arises when the employees placed on different floors do not abide by the rules of time management and social distancing.
+Other team members will then either wait for the key person's approval or err to decide.
+Risk arises when the employees placed on different floors do not abide by time management rules and social distancing.
 Face-to-face meetings are considerably reduced in this arrangement; hence proper knowledge of tools and technology is essential for every employee.

 The teams that work entirely from home or other remote locations are called fully remote or fixed teams.
 This is beneficial to the companies that do not require the physical presence of the employees.
 One such software company is GitLab, which is office-less for approximately ten years now.
 This company currently has over 1,300 people working from 66 countries.
 The company has also published a book on the best practices for remote work.
 This book has seen thousands of downloads recently as organizations grapple with a sustainable remote work strategy post-COVID.

 According to a Harvard business study, the employees’ completed an extra day's work every week when working remotely.
 The employees are more productive and indulge in deep work while being apart from conventional work environments.
 The remote meeting setups are more effective than in-person meetings as the employees need to keep the key points and discuss issues that matter the most.
-The organizational heads can retain and attract the best talents from all over the world to contribute to their growing business and leave the rest of the employee management task to local EORs.
+The organizational heads can retain and attract the best talents worldwide to contribute to their growing business and leave the rest of the employee management task to local EORs.

-Embracing the features and technology involved in this type of work model is essential, or else the miscommunication and technical gap can be potential harm to the organizations.
+Embracing the features and technology involved in this type of work model is essential, or else the miscommunication and technical gap can potentially harm the organizations.
 According to a Harvard professor, knowledge must be codified through reliable channels for practical and effective remote working.
-Receiving on-time reports must be practised by all employees for the efficient functioning of an organization.
+Receiving on-time reports must be practiced by all employees for the efficient functioning of an organization.
 This type of work model does not work for sectors that need the physical presence of the employees.